eddie-englund/CourseBot/readme.md

 </a>
 </div>

-Course is the inhouse Discord bot developed specificly for the needs that we as moderators have found while moderating our Discord server called DesignCourse(courestro)
+Course is the inhouse Discord bot developed specifically for the needs that we as moderators have found while moderating our Discord server called DesignCourse(courestro)

 ## Self hosting